shawntabrizi/rust-state-machine/src/6/template/README.md

 Before we continue, let's take a moment to go over some Rust which we will be using in this next section.

-### Option and Option Handling
+### `Option` Type

 One of the key principles of Rust is to remove undefined behavior from your code.

 One way undefined behavior can happen is by allowing states like `null` to exist.
-Rust prevents this by having the user explicitly handle all cases, and this is where the creation of the `Option` type comes in.
+Rust prevents this by having the user explicitly handle all cases, and this is where the `Option` type comes in.

+In Rust, the `Option` type is a fundamental part of the standard library, designed to handle scenarios where a value may or may not be present.
+It's commonly used in situations where the result of an operation might be undefined or absent.

 Spend a moment to re-review [the section on `Option`](https://doc.rust-lang.org/book/ch06-01-defining-an-enum.html?highlight=option#the-option-enum-and-its-advantages-over-null-values) from the Rust book if needed.

-The `BTreeMap` api uses an `Option` when reading values from the map, since it could be that you ask to read the value of some key that you did not set.
+The `BTreeMap` interface returns an `Option` when looking up keys, since the key you're reading may not have been set yet.
 For example:

 ```rust
 use std::collections::BTreeMap;